UltraUnitilezer9909/Project-Eradication-DBV/README.md

 Meanwhile, the other team successfully restored power to the fortress and activated its defenses once again.
 However, unbeknownst to them, the broken turret near the first team unexpectedly powered on and began attacking the xianimons in its vicinity.
 This sudden display of aggression drew the attention of the nearby xianimons, who swiftly turned their focus towards the first team, now accompanied by their xianimon friend.

-Alarmed and under attack, the Actilance teams found themselves facing an intensified battle as the legendary tale of their encounter with the xianimon and the war beacon unfolded.
-The clash between the courageous Actilance and the relentless xianimon forces became the stuff of sci-fi legend, forever etched in the annals of intergalactic lore.

 United as one, the Actilance teams fought valiantly against the hordes of xianimons guarding the war beacon.
 With their weapons falling to pieces against the formidable foes, they called for reinforcements.
 The Dragance responded swiftly, deploying more Actilance soldiers through the portal along with a mobile eradicator mounted on a formidable metal Avalugg, increasing their firepower and maneuverability.

 The earlier team, accompanied by their friendly xianimon, held their ground while awaiting support.
 The reinforcements arrived just in time, launching a daring aerial assault on the giant xianimon that guarded the war beacon.
 Though the aircraft was brought down, all the soldiers emerged unharmed.
 Simultaneously, the other team engaged the large xianimon with the mobile eradicator, but the thick weather provided the creature with an advantage, hiding it from sight and making it difficult to target.